romi/romi-robots-docs/docs/Scanner/docker/plantscanner_docker.md

-Docker container for ROMI plantscanner
+Docker container for ROMI plant-imager
 ======================================